Kennyc1012/BottomSheetMenu/README.md

 // Sets the BottomSheet to use the dark theme dark()

-// If the BottomSheet can be dismiss via the back button or pressing outside setCancelable(boolean cancelable)
+// If the BottomSheet can be dismissed via the back button or pressing outside setCancelable(boolean cancelable)

 // Sets the menu resource to be used